The Cod Hole

 EMPTY NEST DIVER

-Where is the Cod Hole Ribbon Reefs Great Barrier Reef?
+Where is the Cod Hole Ribbon Reef’s Great Barrier Reef?

-Imagining The Cod Hole, I envisioned a deep hole with strong currents.
+When I Imagined the Cod Hole, I envisioned a deep hole with strong currents.
 In truth, The Cod Hole is an effortless dive with depths ranging from 3 meters to 40 meters.
 We are there in winter to see the Dwarf Minke Whales, and the water is a pleasant 26 degrees.
 The Giant Cod aside, the Cod Hole is a breathtakingly beautiful dive site.

 Giant Potato Cod and Coral The Cod Hole Ribbon Reefs